egrath/cpm68ksim/README.md

 ## Changelog

+10/01/2023:
+- put all musashi related files into a subdirectory "musashi/" to unclutter the source directory
+- simplify the main makefile by splitting up musashi and the simulator

 09/14/2023:
 - cpm400.bin (BDOS) which is provided as a S-Record file from DR is now converted from the S-Record file to binary form with a Makefile target
 - Added the official CP/M-68K 1.3 Disks to the assets folder